swoodman11/SoftArduino/README.md

 Feel free to add other designs to this repo as you make them!

 Recently added is a BOM (tools and materials) and SOP.
-I have also uploaded a manufacturing video.
+I have also uploaded a manufacturing video to YouTube at this link: [ADD LINK]